praveen-me/praveen-me/_posts/2018-09-06-javascript-scopes.markdown

 Because when <span class="called_function">sum()</span> is declared it creates it's own scope and the variables that are declared inside it can be accessible limited to scope of the <span class="called_function">sum()</span>.
 But when we declaring the <span class="called_function">secondNumber()</span> function inside the <span class="called_function">sum()</span> it also creates it's own scope.
 So, when we called <span class="called_function">secondNumber()</span> it goona look for the value of __a__.
 It doesn't find __a__ it goes to it parent and check if there's __a__ is not.
 Ya, It's find there and execute that value successfully.

 ### == Lexical Scope ==
 So, Lexical Scope is same as the nested local scopes but there be bit difference between them.
 In this if the current scope doesn't find the value then it moves outside to that scope and try to find the value there.
 This process continues untill it finds the value.
-It kind be boring let's do it by an example :-
+Let's do it by an example :-
 <script src="https://gist.github.com/praveen-me/5dcbf7f4b88b4409f0e0deade640da87.js"></script>
 So, In the above code sample I declared __num1__ globally because it's outside all the loops.
 Now, when we declared the <span class="called_function">add()</span> function it creates it's own scope.
 That's why __num2__ is declared locally so it available in the scope of the <span class="called_function">add()</span> function.
 So, let's think and look the code carefully that it gives us the <span class="value">13</span> or not. <br>
 Let's execute it :-
 ![](/assets/images/blog_2_images/lexical_scope.png)

 **_So, what happened here?_** <br>
 Let's go on that line where we called the <span class="called_function">add()</span> and stored this in the variable called __addIt()__.
 So, now __addIt__ holds the return function that is returned by the <span class="called_function">add()</span> function and when we call the returned function we got the correct answer.
 So, the thing is that how can it access the value of __num1__.
 So, I write above that if variable doesn't find it's value inside that function so it bubbles out i.e it goes upwards.
 So, now in the function that is returned by the <span class="called_function">add()</span> function.
-Now, __num1__ finds that is my value presented in this scope, it doesn't so it moves in the scope of the <span class="called_function">add()</span> a nd checks it that my value is presented here or not.
+Now, __num1__ finds that is my value presented in this scope, if it doesn't so it moves in the scope of the <span class="called_function">add()</span> and checks it that my value is presented here or not.
 No, It goes to the global scope there it finds the value and execute it.
-So, the process of bubbling out and find it's value is called **lexical scope**. <br>
+So, the process of bubbling out and finding it's value is called **lexical scope**. <br>
 If it doesn't find the value then it returns an <span class="error">error</span> saying that variable is not defined.

 ## Let & Const -> How They Effect Scope